 Hard, medium, and soft-cooked eggs all exit the pressure cooker in perfect condition when you use the low-pressure setting.
 The low-pressure setting will cook at between 4 to 7 PSI or 224.2 to 232.4 degrees Fahrenheit.
 Keep in mind, however, that the lower PSI setting will take longer to cook the foods.
 Many people find it not worth it because of that.
 At that rate, why not cook it with a conventional method without the risk of it exploding?

 Understanding the Boiling Point

 The maximum temperature that a liquid can reach is its boiling point.
-Once it hits the boiling point, it enters into the gas stage.
-Because the vapors get trapped in the pressure cooker, this raises the pressure at the same time as what the temperature rises.
+Once it hits the boiling point, it enters the gas stage.
+Because the vapors get trapped in the pressure cooker, this raises the pressure at the same time as when the temperature rises.

 Now that we understand this, let’s have another look at the different pre-set cooking settings on a multi-pressure cooker and what to expect when it comes to temperature (highest temperatures to lowest):

 |Risotto||240℉ – 248℉||6 minutes|

 |Keep Warm||165℉||30 minutes|

 |Yogurt||104℉ – 109℉||8 hours|

 Some electric pressure cookers will include things like this in their features.
 That makes it useful to understand the different temperatures that your food will cook at with these settings.
 Take this as a general rule of thumb, rather than the law.

 How Do You Use the Features of a Pressure Cooker